Data Recovery After RAID Array Format on NAS QNAP Turbo Station TS-EC880 Pro / TS-EC880U: Essential Tips

 In summary, while increasing the number of drives in a NAS QNAP Turbo Station TS-EC880 Pro / TS-EC880U device's RAID array can enhance data redundancy and performance, it also introduces certain risks.
 It is essential to choose an appropriate RAID level, regularly monitor the health of the drives, and maintain a robust backup strategy to minimize the potential for data loss and facilitate data recovery if needed.

-Although NAS Turbo Station TS-EC880 Pro / TS-EC880U can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-EC880 Pro / TS-EC880U can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view